samartzidis/magicstick.io/README.md

 ## Compliance and Safety

-Technically, magicstick.io just is a programmed Raspberry Pi Pico W microcontroller.
-You can refer to this official link for the details on the [compliance and safety approvals](https://pip.raspberrypi.com/categories/688) of the Raspberry Pi Pico W.
+Technically, magicstick.io is just a programmed Raspberry Pi Pico W microcontroller.
+Please refer to this official link for details on [compliance and safety approvals](https://pip.raspberrypi.com/categories/688).

 ## Disclaimer